 - High season (from December to March 1st): everyday from 10 am to 7 pm.

-- Low season (rest of the year): from Wednesday to Sunday from 10am to 7pm
+- Low season (rest of the year): everyday from 10 am to 5 pm

 - The cost is 50 Uruguayan pesos per person, under 12 and over 65 enter for free.
 It can only be paid with Uruguayan pesos